 Margie Corwin is a Member in the Firm's Financial Services Group and Government Relations Group.
 Her practice focuses on regulated financial services with an emphasis on consumer credit, deposit issues, and residential lending and brokering.

-Margie is widely respected for her extensive knowledge of federal and state mortgage banking and mortgage brokering issues. & Most recently, Margie co-authored "A Survey of Maryland Laws Relating to Extending Credit & Consumer Financial Services."
-She is a frequent lecturer on the topics of Truth in Lending, Real Estate Settlement Procedures, Fair Credit Reporting, Equal Credit Opportunity, Maryland Mortgage Lending and Brokering, Maryland Credit Laws, and Litigation in Consumer Finance.
+Margie is widely respected for her extensive knowledge of federal and state mortgage banking and mortgage brokering laws.
+Margie co-authored "A Survey of Maryland Laws Relating to Extending Credit & Consumer Financial Services."
+Margie also is a significant contributor to the Firm's monthly eNewsletter, "Maryland Legal Alert," for the financial services industry.
+She is a frequent lecturer on topics including Truth in Lending, Real Estate Settlement Procedures, Privacy and Data Security, Fair Lending, Fair Credit Reporting, Equal Credit Opportunity, Maryland Mortgage Lending and Brokering, Maryland Credit Laws, and Litigation in Consumer Finance.

 For many years Margie has served as a registered lobbyist and represents banking and a variety of other business interests before the Maryland General Assembly.

 From 2003 to 2007, Margie served as Vice Chair of the American Bar Association's Business Law Section Consumer Financial Services Committee, and served in numerous leadership roles for that committee prior to serving as vice chair.
 She served three terms as Chair of the Maryland State Bar Association's Business Law Section Committee on Consumer Credit and Financial Institutions.